Adult Lead (Blood)

 Results are given in micrograms per deciliter (mcg/dL).
 The CDC says that blood levels

-in adults are considered high when they are greater than 10 mcg/dL.
-The CDC's Adult
+in adults are considered high when they are 5 mcg/dL or more.
+The CDC's Adult Blood

-Blood Level Surveillance Program is a national effort to lower lead blood levels in
+Lead Epidemiology and Surveillance (ABLES) is a national effort to lower lead blood

-adults to less than or equal to 10 mcg/dL.
+levels in adults due to exposure at work to less than or equal to 10 mcg/dL.

 If your results are high, it means you may have lead poisoning.